mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Shake Action
 '''''''''''''''''''''''''''''''''''

-This preference allows you to select what happens when you shake your device phone.
+This preference is used to select what happens when you shake your device phone.

 Options: